+Malcolm Frank

-263 Malcolm Frank Committees: Compensation and Talent Committee (Member) Nominating and Corporate Governance Committee (Member) (A) Term: Current term expires in concurrence with the Annual Meeting of Stockholders in 2023 Director Since: 2016
+Compensation and Talent Committee (Member) Committees:

+Nominating and Corporate Governance Committee (Member)

 Mr. Frank, age 56, is currently Chief Executive Officer of TalentGenius.
 Previously he was the President of Cognizant Digital Business and Technology ("Cognizant") until September 2021.
 In this role, Mr. Frank oversaw Cognizant's broad digital services portfolio.
 This portfolio included Digital Strategy, Artificial Intelligence & Analytics, Interactive, Digital Engineering, and IoT.
 Prior to this role, Mr. Frank was Executive Vice President, Chief Strategy Officer and Chief Marketing Officer at Cognizant.
 Prior to joining Cognizant in 2005, he was co-founder, President and CEO of CXO systems, an independent software vendor.